badabing2005/PixelFlasher/README.md

 - Lock / Unlock bootloader.
 - Option to gain temporary root (good for testing or checking things out).
 - SOS Disable Magisk modules to get out of bootloop (experimental).
+- Partition Manager:
+  - Erase single or multi partitions.
+  - Dump / create backup of single or multi partitions and save to PC.

 ## Prerequisites